influxdata/influxdb-client-python/README.rst

 Pandas DataFrame
 """"""""""""""""
 .. marker-pandas-start

+.. note:: For DataFrame querying you should install Pandas dependency via ``pip install influxdb-client[extra]``.

 .. note:: Note that if a query returns more then one table then the client generates a ``DataFrame`` for each of them.